chrt-io/blog/_posts/2021-03-16-mimicking-the-best.md

 * lines
 * scatter plot
-* areas with variable baseline
+* areas
-* inside and outside aligned labels
+* axis labels alignment
-* label formatting
+* axis labels formatting

 The first chart that we replicated with **chrt** is [The Productivity–Pay Gap](https://www.epi.org/productivity-pay-gap/) by the Economic Policy Institute: